 Wind Turbines capture wind energy and convert this to electrical energy, and is capable of producing electricity at any time of the day or night.

-Turbines need consistent (non-erratic) wind speeds of around 7-8 metres per second (on average) to be a worthwhile investment.
+Turbines need consistent (non-erratic) wind speeds of at least 10 metres per second (on average) to be a worthwhile investment.
 In order to assess the viability of purchasing a turbine, we recommend setting up an anemometer to get site specific data over a 12 month period (to get your seasonal averages).

 For optimal conditions, the turbine needs to be placed 10m above the nearest object, although councils usually have maximum height restrictions, and minimum distance requirements from property.
 You will need to contact your local council to find out their exact requirements.

-A wind turbine will cost anywhere from $7,000 – $20,000 installed (depending on turbine capacity, tower type, site grounds works, etc).
+A wind turbine will cost upwards of $10,000 (depending on turbine capacity, tower type, site grounds works, etc).
 We definitely don’t recommend getting a cheaply manufactured turbine online, as these will only cause you frustrations.